-David Wynne of IrishShop.com talks us though a brief history and some of unique designs and heritage that makes Irish Jewelry so special.
+David Wynne of IrishShop.com talks us through a brief history and some of the unique designs, traditions, and heritage that make the history of Irish Jewelry so special.

 During the ‘iron age’ which followed the ‘La Tene’ art style flourished in Ireland.
 This developed the torc style and also the ornate flat discs similar to the Celtic Warrior collection.